 About Maya Fisher-French

-Maya Fisher-French, a former stockbroker and now SA’s leading financial journalist is the author of Maya on Money.
+Maya Fisher-French, former stockbroker and now SA’s leading financial journalist, is the author of Maya on Money.
 She contributes to City Press and hosts Money Matters on eNCA, where she shares personal finance advice.

 This article originally appeared in A Quick Update, an Investec newsletter, in December 2019.